LongxingTan/Machine-learning-interview/04_bq/02_examples.md

 - 组织定期分享

-## Tell me a time you have to work under the tight deadline
+## Deliver Results: Tell me a time you have to work under the tight deadline

 **Situation:**
 I have faced quite a few instances in my career where I have had to work to tight deadlines.
 However, one occasion that particularly stands out was during my tenure as a Lead Software Developer at my previous organization.
 We were working on a major product launch but midway through the project, our senior management made the difficult decision to move the deadline up by several weeks, due to change of the market condition.
 This left us with significant amount of work to complete in a much shorter time frame.